 One of the problems with these drugs is that a body quickly builds a tolerance to them, meaning that more of the drug must be taken to get the same effect perhaps after just a few weeks.
-This buildup of tolerance can occur again and again, until one's dosage gets very high.
+This buildup of tolerance can occur again and again until one’s dosage gets very high.

 According to the National Institutes of Health, this type of drug should not be taken for more than a few months due to the risk of addiction.
 There are also dangerous side effects suffered by some people, especially at higher doses like those taken by those are abusing the drug.

-More serious effects include depression, thoughts of suicide, aggressive behavior, chest pain, tremors, confusion and hallucinations.
+More serious effects include depression, thoughts of suicide, aggressive behavior, chest pain, tremors, confusion, and hallucinations.
 Less serious effects include blurred or double vision, nausea, vomiting, loss of interest in sex and memory problems.

 Since Xanax is a drug with such high abuse and addiction potential, use of it should be very short-term under close observation of a doctor.
 Supplies of the drug should be kept out of the reach of anyone who might abuse them.
 And if a person does become addicted to Xanax, an effective drug rehab service should be found to help that person find recovery.

 At Narconon drug rehabilitation centers around the world, lasting recovery from addiction to Xanax can be found.
-The Narconon program is long-term, giving each person the time they need to learn the life skills they will need for lasting sobriety.